Theprudhviteja/Theprudhviteja/README.md

 - 👋 Hi, I’m @Theprudhviteja
 - 👀 I’m interested in Astrophysics & Space weather
-- 🌱 I’m currently doing my Masters in physics
+- 🌱 I’m have my Masters degree in physics
 - 💞️ I’m looking to collaborate on space weather research and Astrophysics
 - 📫 How to reach me ... hear over to my Linkedin profile
-- 😄 Pronouns: ...
+- 😄 Pronouns: He
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Facts are never fun

 <!---
 Theprudhviteja/Theprudhviteja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.